• Apply now

 The course is suitable if you do not have a background in planning, or if you are a practising planner outside of Australia.

-Upon successful completion of the graduate certificate, you may be eligible for entry into the master degree.
+Upon successful completion of the graduate certificate, you may be eligible for entry into the Master of Urban and Regional Planning.

 What jobs can the Development Planning course lead to?